appium/appium/docs/en/writing-running-appium/touch-actions.md

 **Swiping**

-This is an XCTest specific method that is similar to scrolling (for reference, see https://developer.apple.com/reference/xctest/xcuielement).
+This is an XCUITest driver specific method that is similar to scrolling (for reference, see https://developer.apple.com/reference/xctest/xcuielement).

 This method has the same API as [Scrolling](#scrolling), just replace "mobile: scroll"